gup-abhi/ai-journaling/README.md

 # AI Journaling App

 A comprehensive multi-platform journaling application that leverages AI to provide deep insights into your thoughts, emotions, and personal growth.
-Features a modern web interface, mobile app, and powerful backend with advanced AI analysis powered by Google Gemini.
+Features a modern web interface, mobile app, and a powerful backend with advanced AI analysis.

 ## 🌟 Features